-Sarah joined the Board of Governors in June 2022.
-With a passion for putting people at the heart of any Organisation, Sarah is an advocate for the People Function to be a force for positive change.
-Heading up the People Team for Co-op Operations: Stores, Retail Support, Logistics and Funeralcare.
-Her role focuses on the delivery of the Co-op's ambitious Culture & Transformation agenda.
+Sarah joined the Board of Governors in June 2022 and serves on the Risk & Audit, Resources and Remuneration Committees.
+With a passion for putting people at the heart of any Organisation, Sarah is currently the Director of People & Culture at Barnardo's, and prior to this headed up the People Team for Co-op Operations: Stores, Retail Support, Logistics and Funeralcare.

-Sarah's three children have all commenced education in Reception at the Junior School, and her eldest son is now in year 10 at the Senior School.
+Sarah's 3 children have all commenced education in Reception at the Junior School, and her eldest son is now in year 13 at the Senior School.

 With a passion and belief that we are able through empowering our children's growth and development, to create the next generation of leaders who could truly change the world for good in the UK and beyond.
-She would like to now use her transformation and cultural experience to support The Grange on the next stage of its journey - a journey where staff, parents and children are all part of co-creating its future.
+She uses her people & culture experience to support the Grange as it seeks to build, deliver and embed its people strategy.